DnA-FX/DnA-FX.github.io/projects/drat/index.md

   text=text
 %}

-The  **D.R.A.T.** sub-project focuses on capturing the tones players chase: gritty overdrives, lush modulations, fat fuzzes, and everything in between.
-Every pedal begins with a sound worth obsessing over — and ends with a piece of gear built by hand, tested by ear, and made to inspire.
+The **D.R.A.T** sub-project is our exploration into the heart of classic guitar and bass tones: the rich sustain of gritty overdrives, the swirling textures of lush modulations, the thick and woolly character of fat fuzzes, and all the inspiring sonic territories in between.
+Each pedal concept begins with a sound that captivates us - and evolves into a piece of gear built by our hands, tested by our ears, and designed to ignite creativity.

-Each unit is meticulously assembled, rigorously tested, and held to a personal standard of excellence — not to just function properly, but to feel right.
-This isn't just about circuits.
-It's about character.
-It's about tone that’s raw, real, and ours.
+Every unit we create is carefully assembled, rigorously tested, and held to our personal standard of sonic excellence - not just to function, but to *feel* right.
+For us, it's more than just circuits; it's about imbuing each creation with character, with a tone that’s raw, real, and undeniably ours.

 {% include section.html %}

-## Coming Soon
+## Our Analog Explorations (Coming Soon)

+We're currently diving into the design and creation of several analog effect concepts, including:

 {%
   include list.html
   data="pedals"
   component="pedal"
   style="small"
   filter="brand == 'drat'"
 %}